 “Psalm 110 represents one of the New Testament’s most stunning, yet clever mistranslations of the Jewish scriptures.
 Moreover, the confusion created by the Christianization of this verse was further perpetuated and promulgated by numerous Christian translators of the Bible as well…The story of the church’s tampering with Psalm 110 is so old that it begins in the Christian canon itself.”
 (From here.)

 The ruling Jews rejected Jesus as Messiah and the division took place when our Lord was manifested at His Baptism, in His Galilean ministry, and during His passion.
 He fulfilled all the signs of Messiah: feeding the people, calming wind and waves, healing the lame, giving sight to the blind and raising the dead, yet the ruling Jews refused to believe.
-They rejected the tradition of their own Horim (Horite ancestors) who knew that the ultimate sign of Messiah's identity would be an empty tomb.
+They rejected the tradition of their own Horim (Horite Hebrew ancestors) who knew that the ultimate sign of Messiah's identity would be the third-day resurrection and an empty tomb.
 This is why Abraham's ancestors were buried with such care and their tombs sealed.
 They believed that the salvation of the people depended on a Righteous Ruler, who having overcome death, could led his people to immortality.
 The third-day resurrection was regarded as the most definitive sign whereby Messiah would be identified.
 The Jews knew this and therefore took great precaution to see that Rome sealed the tomb and posted a guard.

 The prophets were right to condemn Egyptian polytheism.
 The Horites were not polytheistic.
 They believed in a single Creator whose son was Horus and they spoke of the Father and Son as equals.
 So it is that Christianity emerges from a tradition much older than Judaism.
 In this sense, the core of the Christian faith is the oldest known religion.
 It took the Apostles a while to sort this out since they were brought up in post-exilic Judaism which is very far from the faith of Abraham and his Habiru ancestors.
 However, after the Resurrection, the Apostles recognized Jesus as Messiah and began to insist that unless one believed that He is the Son of God one cannot be saved.
 From that point, the division of Christianity and Judaism was inevitable.
 Rabbinic animosity toward followers of the Christ intensified after the destruction of the Temple, for which Christians were blamed.
 The Sanhedrin relocated to Jamnia and from there the campaign to paint Jesus as a fraud began in earnest.